-GREENSTEEL Project with funding <7.5 M€ Project funding between 7.5 and 100 M€ Project funding between 100 M€ and 250 M€ Projects with funding > 250 M€ Horizon Europe (HEU) and related relevant PPPs (P4P, Clean Hydrogen) Pillar 2 calls to be published a t the beginning of 2021.
-Clean Steel Partnership (CSP) Expected calls of on April/May 2021; Research Fund for Coal and Steel (RFCS) Usual call every year; Average project dimension 1.5 M€ funding.
+GREENSTEEL FOR EUROPE Project with funding <7.5 M€ Project funding between 7.5 and 100 M€ Project funding between 100 M€ and 250 M€ Projects with funding > 250 M€ Horizon Europe (HEU) and related relevant PPPs (P4P, Clean Hydrogen) Pillar 2 calls to be published a t the beginning of 2021.
+Clean Steel Partnership (CSP) Expected calls c on April/May 2021; Research Fund for Coal and Steel (RFCS) Usual call every year; Average project dimension 1.5 M€ funding.
 Innovation Fund (IF) IF small-scale instrument (no calls currently open.
 Calls expected to be launched on beginning 2021).
 Calls published on 3rd of July At least 7.5 M€ CAPEX.
-A single legal entity, as well Breakthrough projects; it is respect to conventional plan Maximum grant 60% of the Payments against GHG em Cost incurred prior of the included in the calculation of IF grant is not considered to Calls published on 3 rd of July 2020.
-Deadline 29 th October At least 7.5 M€ CAPEX.
-A single legal entity, as well as consortium, can apply.
-Breakthrough projects; it is funded the innovation gap respect to conventional plant.
-Maximum grant 60% of the relevant costs.
-Payments against GHG emissions avoidance.
-Cost incurred prior of the signature of the GA are not included in the calculation of the relevant cost.
-IF grant is not considered to be State aid A project that has received the IF support may also
+A single legal entity, as wel Breakthrough projects; it is respect to conventional plan Maximum grant 60% of the Payments against GHG em Cost incurred prior of the included in the calculation of the line of s funded the innovation gap nt. relevant costs. sissions avoidance. signature of the GA are not of the relevant cost.

-European Green Deal (EGD) Calls CSA projects starts from 2 M€ Topic Area 3 (of interest of the Steel Sector).
-Work Programme available.
-10 -4 M€ project dimension.
-Deadline on January 2021 k InvestEU e of public and private investment partners such as the EIB Group at Important Projects of Common European Interest (IPCEI) IPCEI - Hydroger IPCEI - Low carb Currently the maximum a (Microelectronics and Bat oon industries (still in preparation mount for a single MS, based tteries), amount to 400 M€. e relevant cost, even if industry National and Regional Considering the wide variety to be specifically verified on a of rules, these instruments hav case-by-case base. е EIB Loans > 25M€ No defined upper limit ERBD Loans available in the range 3 with the client on a case-by- Banks Conventional instruments and d green bonds
+European Green Deal (EGD) Calls CSA projects starts from 2 M€ Topic Area 3 (of interest Steel Sector).
+Programme available M€ project dimension.
+Deadline on January Work .
+10 -40 InvestEU The InvestEU Fund is expecte guarantee of 26,2 B€ that bac rivate investment through an EU budզ the EIB Group and others.
+Important Projects of Common European Interest (IPCEI) Two types of IPCEI action 3.
+IPCEI - Hydroger 4.
+IPCEI - Low carb Currently the maximum a (Microelectronics and Bat Funding up to 100% of the IPCEI follows the State ai n for climate action con industries (still in pre mount for a single MS, teries), amount to 400 M e relevant cost, even if ir eparation) based on the two alread /€. ndustry co-financing is h National and Regional Considering the wide variety of to be specifically verified on a nts have EIB Loans > 25M€ No defined u upper limit ERBD Loans available in the range 3 with the client on a case-by- · · · · · · · · · · · · · · · · · · · unt €25 M).
+Full details are negotiated Banks Conventional instruments and green bonds